Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Application to a number-theoretic process

 \subsection{Preliminary calculations}

-Before we can apply Propositions 1 and 2 to our second example, we must reduce to studying a finite set of sample points $t$, and determine the covariance structure of the corresponding random variables.
-As might be expected, variants of some of these calculations appear in Hal\'{a}sz's paper~\cite{hal}, although we need to be more precise in several places.
+Before we can apply Propositions~\ref{pr1} and~\ref{pr2} to our second example, we must reduce to studying a finite set of sample points $t$ and determine the covariance structure of the corresponding random variables.
+As might be expected, variants of some of these calculations appear in Hal\'{a}sz's paper~\cite{hal}, but we must be more precise in several places.

 It is useful initially to ignore the contribution from ``very small'' primes to our random sums.
 Let $y$ be a parameter, later to be chosen as a suitable function of $x$.
-It is immediate that if $s,t \in \R$, then
+It is immediate that if $s,t \in\R$, then